ECTS

 Faculty of Science

-This course explores the biological, ecological and evolutionary dimensions of the fungal kingdom.
-Through a series of lectures, supported by group work sessions (Td and TP), students will familiarize themselves with these organisms, their biological specificities (particularly with regard to their reproduction) and their roles in the functioning of terrestrial ecosystems.
-In addition, the role of fungi in human societies (food and medicine in particular) will be explored as part of this course, which also aims to analyze the links between biodiversity and human societies.
+This teaching unit explores the fungal kingdom in its biological, ecological, and evolutionary dimensions.
+Through a series of lectures, supplemented by group work sessions (tutorials and practicals), students will familiarize themselves with these organisms, their biological characteristics (particularly with regard to reproduction) and their roles in the functioning of terrestrial ecosystems.
+In addition, the place of fungi in human societies (particularly in food and medicine) will be explored as part of this course unit, which also aims to analyze the links between biodiversity and human societies.

 ECTS